Zhou & Eesley Family Foundation

 Leading Innovation in a Time of Disruption: Strategy, Design Thinking, and Entrepreneurial Leadership

-Two three-hour sessions for roughly 44 senior executives from Korean companies, hosted at Stanford's Littlefield Center.
+Two three-hour sessions for ~44 senior executives from Korean companies, at Stanford's Littlefield Center.
 Covered strategic innovation under uncertainty, ecosystem partnerships, the algorithmic financing of online misinformation, AI/ML, purpose-driven leadership, and innovation in developing economies.
+Foundation services contract; revenue redeployed into program operations.

 • Odisea AB (Sweden) · April 2025